 Recently, two of our students on the scholarship program visited New Zealand and Kenya.
 They share some of their experiences below.

 Hauraki, New Zealand

 Being a good listener and supporting self-determination

 I volunteered for three weeks at a special needs school in New Zealand.
-There, I experienced a communication barrier because I was not used to the pronunciation of the multicultural staff and students.
+There I experienced a communication barrier because I was not used to the pronunciation of the multicultural staff and students.
 I observed how the staff encouraged communication by focusing on the students’ interests and abilities and helping them express themselves.
 The staff did their best to listen to my simple English, too.
-Through this interaction, I was able to learn the value of an attitude of working to understand and realized that the promotion of self-determination was something the school and nursing had in common.
+Through this interaction, I learned the value of an attitude of working to understand, and I realized that the promotion of self-determination was something the school and nursing had in common.
 This study abroad experience enabled me to realize how important it is to encourage and support self-determination.

 What I learned in Kenya about supporting people in the community